 - I leave the skin on my cucumber because lots of valuable nutrients are concentrated in the skin.
 Just give it a good scrub before using.

-- Want to make your Cucumber Mint Slushie vegan?
+- Want to make a vegan slushie?
 Swap out the honey for a touch of maple syrup or another liquid sweetener of your choice.

 Hey Nutrition Lady, I tell us more about cucumbers!